This fall I’m giving three talks, and I’m curious and

 interested in each one for different reasons.

 The PublicsLab at The Graduate Center invited me to share my thinking about what it means to participate in national discussions about equity and diversity.
 I’ve been thinking about what’s missing in the conversations sparked whenever a white professor faces criticism for using racist language for pedagogical reasons.
 I’ve been thinking about this so much that I had to stop writing on the book (THE BOOK) one morning and open a new screen.
-I know I’m on to something because I banged out about 1,000 words on it, and then went right back to THE BOOK.
-My talk, September 27th, is titled: “Whiteness as an Institution: Publics and Pedagogies.”
+I know I’m on to something because I banged out about 1,000 pretty good words on it in about an hour, and then went right back to THE BOOK.
+My talk (September 27th) is titled: “Whiteness as an Institution: Publics and Pedagogies” and is based on those 1,000 words.
 I will also lead a workshop with the Mellon Humanities Public Fellows: “Public Writing and the Early Career Scholar.”

 I’ll give a lecture (open to the public) from THE BOOK as part of the University of Georgia’s Colloquium in Eighteenth and Nineteenth-Century Literature.
 The sugar will be there (always), but I’m also ready to make more explicit connections using eighteenth-century texts and their connection to material culture.
 The first part of the talk’s title “for dead weight” comes from a pamphlet I read about tariffs, slavery, and East India vs. West India sugar.